Hillsong Church: 21st century

-Between 2008 and 2018, Hillsong Church planted more churches in Russia, South Africa, Sweden, Israel, Canada and Mexico.
+Between 2008 and 2018, Hillsong Church established more churches in Russia, South Africa, Sweden, Israel, Canada and Mexico.
 Hillsong also branched out into the United States, establishing sixteen locations by 2022.

 In September 2018, Hillsong left the Australian Christian Churches—of which Brian Houston had been national superintendent/president from 1997 to 2009—to become an autonomous denomination, identifying itself more as a global and charismatic church.
 According to both Hillsong and ACC, the parting was amicable.
 Of the decision to spin itself off into its own denomination, Houston wrote, "We do not intend to function as a denomination in the traditional sense of the word...
 We are a denomination purely for practical reasons related to having the ability to ordain our pastors in Australia to legally conduct weddings as marriage celebrants operating under the rites of Hillsong Church".
 Houston added that they had not shifted doctrinally and that the ACC was still their "tribe".
 In 2018, it had 80 churches.

 In October 2020, Hillsong purchased the Festival Hall venue in Melbourne to become the home of Hillsong Church Melbourne City's weekly church services after undergoing renovations to better suit the new uses.

 In October 2021, Hillsong bought the Golders Green Hippodrome in London, England, with the intention of holding Sunday services there.

 Houston resigned his chairmanship of the Hillsong board in September 2021, owing to the pressures of a court case relating to his alleged failure to report sexual abuse of a child by his father, of which he became aware in the 1990s.
 In January 2022, Houston announced that he was temporarily stepping down from church leadership for this reason and introduced new leaders Phil and Lucinda Dooley.
 Then in March 2022, following revelations of misconduct complaints by two women, he permanently stepped down from church leadership.
 Two weeks after this scandal, 9 of the 16 Hillsong Churches in the United States announced their decisions to leave the Hillsong global network.

 In August 2022, Hillsong was sued by an Australian whistleblower in federal court there, alleging that the megachurch had moved millions of dollars overseas to avoid the charities regulator, the Australian Charities and Not-for-profits Commission (ACNC).
 The whistleblower alleged that Hillsong made "large cash gifts" to Houston and his family using tax-free money.

 In August 2023, Brian Houston was acquitted of covering up his father's crimes.

 Statistics

-According to a census published by the association in 2024, it would have 28 churches in Australia and in 27 countries.
+According to a census published by the association in 2024, it had 28 churches in Australia and in 27 countries.